What will you put in your neighbourhood newsletter?

 - If someone has been very involved in organising a particular event ask them to write something about how it went.

 - Seek out very local news and information – people are interested in what is happening immediately around them.
-Listen to what people are talking about, and see if there is anything worth following up.

-- Ask your local councillors to write articles about current local issues – maybe there’s a building or piece of land to be developed, or a problem with parking or rubbish and it would be interesting to hear their views.
+- Ask your local Councillors to write articles about current local issues – maybe there’s a building or piece of land to be developed, or a problem with parking or rubbish and it would be interesting to hear their views.

 Information and advice